Katie Lund

 Katherine Ann Lund (born November 27, 1996) is an American professional soccer player who plays as a goalkeeper for Racing Louisville FC of the National Women's Soccer League (NWSL).

 Club career

 Racing Louisville FC selected Lund from Washington Spirit in the 2020 NWSL Expansion Draft.
 Lund led Racing Louisville FC to the inaugural Women's Cup win in August 2021.

 Lund had a breakout season in 2022, setting the NWSL record for saves in a single season and being named to the NWSL Best XI for September/October.
 She started every regular-season game for Racing, posting six clean sheets.

+Lund was one of three finalists for NWSL Goalkeeper of the Year for the 2023 season.